coveo/source.coveo.com/_posts/2016-12-07-applying-site-search-best-practices-using-sitecore.md

 #### Only one search box per page

 First of all, if you followed my rendering reference approach in best practice 1 and created a search result page with the Coveo Search View Resources and Coveo Search View renderings, then your search result page will most likely break.
-This is normal since you are already including the resources for the search box in the header, and you are also adding the search interfaces resources for the result page.
+This is normal since you are already including the resources for the search box in the header, and you are also adding the search interface resources for the result page.
-To fix this, start by removing the Search Box View Resources when you are in a Coveo-driven page, then move the coveo search view resources to the header in order for it to load before the search box.
+To fix this, start by removing the Search Box View Resources when you are in a Coveo-driven page, then move the Coveo Search View Resources to the header in order for it to load before the search box.

 Now that this is fixed, you will want to load only one search box.
-A Coveo search interface will contain a query box per default.
+A Coveo search interface will contain a query box by default.
 You could simply keep this box and hide the header box on the search result page.

 This is of course the simple approach, but you might want to keep the same style accross the site and keep the header box instead.
-The interface's search box can be removed simply by unchecking the "Display the main search box" check box on the [properties of the component](https://developers.coveo.com/display/public/SitecoreV4/Search+Component+Properties).
+The interface's search box can be removed simply by unchecking the "Display the main search box" checkbox on the [properties of the component](https://developers.coveo.com/display/public/SitecoreV4/Search+Component+Properties).

 Once this is done, you will have a header search powering your search interface, but it is not perfect yet.
 The search box is a simple redirect to the search page, so using that search box will constantly reload your search page, which is not ideal.
 The right approach is to load this search box as a component of the search result page.
 This was well explained in this [post](https://answers.coveo.com/questions/4830/adding-search-box-hides-the-coveo-search-sublayout), but let me go over it in details.